-Even if you don’t speak Spanish, you can now offer Spanish classes for your Calgary Daycare , Preschool or after-school program .
-This is a great opportunity to meet the demand for Spanish Language in Calgary for Toddlers, Preschool, Elementary and Middle School (Junior High) aged children.
-You can now offer Spanish in your program as the students learn Spanish for a couple of hours a day.
-You have an opportunity to hire a Calgary Spanish tutor, native speaker from Mexico City, equally fluent in English and Spanish with experience in teaching all ages including Junior High children who will come into your Daycare, Preschool, or after-school program to teach rich Spanish lessons filled with culture rich activities that all kids will love!
+Offer Spanish classes for your Calgary Daycare , Preschool or after-school program.
+Spanish tutoring for Daycares, Preschools or Child Cares in Calgary.
+Even if you don’t speak Spanish, this is a great opportunity to meet the demand for Spanish Language in Calgary for Toddlers, Preschool, Elementary and Middle School (Junior High) aged children.
+You can now offer Spanish in your Calgary program as the students learn Spanish for a couple of hours a day.
+You have an opportunity to hire a Calgary Spanish tutor, native speaker from Mexico City, equally fluent in English and Spanish with experience in teaching all ages including Junior High children who will come into your Calgary Daycare, Preschool, or after-school program to teach rich Spanish lessons filled with culture rich activities that all kids will love!
 This is a perfect way to make your Daycare different than all of the others- parents will not be able to turn away this opportunity when they hear your program offers Spanish.

 My approach focuses on incorporating Spanish as much as possible in the childrens’ every day lives as a form of “Immersion” while living in Calgary, Canada!
 There are many Spanish Family friendly Events within the Hispanic / Latin community of Calgary throughout the year, as part of the “Spanish Immersion” program, families would be encouraged to look up what would be of interest to their family and attend some of these events throughout the year.
 This also is an important factor in learning about other cultures without even leaving Calgary!

 With 329 million native speakers, Spanish ranks as the world’s No. 2 language in terms of how many people speak it as their first language.
 Spanish is one of the world’s most phonetic languages.
 If you know how a word is spelled, you can almost always know how it is pronounced.